 However, if you’re looking for a bike for commuting, even if your route is mostly on paved surfaces or the road, you might find a hybrid bike with flat handlebars works better for you.
 Check out our guide to the best bike for cycle commuting for more info.

-Road bikes can be grouped into five main types, but in reality most bikes fit into the first two categories, and the distinctions between the bikes within the other categories are on a sliding scale rather than being discrete.
+Road bikes can be grouped into five main types, but, in reality, most bikes fit into the first two categories, and the distinctions between the bikes within the other categories are on a sliding scale rather than being separate.

 These bikes are designed to give the best transference of power to forward momentum, and place the rider in a more downward, aggressive, aerodynamic position on the bike.
 They feel light, fast, nimble and often have features such as aerodynamic frame geometry.
 On the flip side, they can feel uncomfortable for longer rides.